microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 ## Cluster-level Config

 With Cluster-level GitOps config, the goal is to have "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
-Good examples are Service Meshes, Security products, Monitoring solutions, etc. You will not be creating a cluster-level config in this guide.
-For an example of a cluster-level configuration please refer to the [helm based gitops on AKS scenario](aks_gitops_helm.md).
+Good examples are Service Meshes, Security products, Monitoring solutions, etc.
+**Note: You will not be creating a cluster-level config in this guide.
+For an example of a cluster-level configuration please refer to either the [Helm-based GitOps on AKS scenario](aks_gitops_helm.md) or the [GKE one](gke_gitops_helm.md).**

 ## Namespace-level Config